ottok/debgpt/doc/install-and-usage.md

 ### Conda / Mamba

-Note, if you only want to use the openai frontend, you don't need all the dependencies.
-The stripped dependency list is TODO.

 1. Install [miniconda distribution](https://docs.conda.io/projects/miniconda/en/latest/miniconda-other-installer-links.html).
 For instance, `bash Miniconda3-py310_23.11.0-2-Linux-x86_64.sh -b -p ~/miniconda3`.
 1. `conda init <your-default-shell>` and source the config again.